mixxxdj/mixxx/source/chapters/library.rst

 set-lists, or reporting your plays to licensing organizations.
 Every time you start Mixxx, a new history section is created.
 You can export it as a playlist in various formats or play it again with Auto DJ.
-You can join the current history session with a previous one by right-clicking and selecting "Join with previous".
+You can join the current history session with a previous one by right-clicking and selecting :guilabel:`Join with previous`.

 Analyze
 =======